hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 FRICTION COEFFICIENT FOR THE BOTTOM : 0.1 / 3 times d90 according to van Rijn
 /
 / Liquid boundaries
-PRESCRIBED FLOWRATES  : 0.;50.
+PRESCRIBED FLOWRATES  : 50.;50.
 PRESCRIBED ELEVATIONS : 2.;0.
 /
 / INITIAL CONDITIONS
 / ------------------------------------------------------------------
 INITIAL CONDITIONS : 'CONSTANT ELEVATION'
-INITIAL ELEVATION : 50 / corresponds to depth here - not son in boundary file INITIAL GUESS FOR DEPTH : 1 / INTEGER for speeding up calculations /
+INITIAL ELEVATION : 50 / corresponds to depth here - not so in the boundary file INITIAL GUESS FOR DEPTH : 1 / INTEGER for speeding up calculations /
 / Type of velocity profile can be 0-user defined) 1-constant (default), 2-Log